-• Comments can be submitted to https://msp.scdhhs.gov/hcbs/webform/comments-questions.
-All comments are to be received by October 7, 2016.
+- Comments could be submitted to https://msp.scdhhs.gov/hcbs/webform/comments-questions.
+All comments were to be received by October 7, 2016. - Comments were gathered from the webinar, the public meetings, and from communications emailed and mailed to SCDHHS.
+SCDHHS reviewed the comments and provided a written summary and response found in Appendix A-3.